Azure VM Data

 The link appears when Veeam Backup for Microsoft Azure starts a restore session to perform file-level recovery.
 The link contains a public DNS name of the worker instance hosting the File-level recovery browser and authentication information used to access this worker instance.

-- Tenant ID — the unique identification number of the Azure tenant to which the Azure VM belongs.
+- Tenant ID — the unique identification number of the Azure AD tenant that contains the Azure VM.

 On the Protected Data tab, you can also perform the following actions: